douglasgreen/outlines/computing/software_architecture/software_architecture.md

 -   Microservices vs. Layered: Microservices are about structuring the entire IT infrastructure around services, while layered is more about structuring an individual application.
 Microservices offer more scalability and flexibility but can be more complex to manage compared to a traditional layered architecture.
 -   Client-Server vs. Microservices: Client-server architectures can be simpler and more centralized compared to microservices.
 Microservices, while offering more scalability and resilience, can introduce complexity in terms of service coordination and data consistency.

 In conclusion, the choice of an architectural pattern depends on the specific needs and constraints of the project.
-It\'s crucial to consider factors such as the size of the application, team expertise, scalability requirements, and maintenance capabilities when selecting an architecture style.
+It's crucial to consider factors such as the size of the application, team expertise, scalability requirements, and maintenance capabilities when selecting an architecture style.

 ## Design Principles in Software Architecture

 Design principles in software architecture are fundamental guidelines that help software developers to create systems that are maintainable, scalable, and efficient.
-Let\'s delve into each of the areas:
+Let's delve into each of the areas:

 #### SOLID Principles